rohitcodism/Java-FSE_DN-6425498/Week_8/assignment_1/README.md

-# Week 8 - Assignment 1: Git Setup and Basic Operations
+# Assignment 1: Git Setup and Basic Operations

 ## Overview
 This assignment demonstrates the basic setup and configuration of Git, including user configuration, editor integration, and fundamental Git operations like creating a repository, adding files, and committing changes.